- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Here are a few of the positive things users have had to say about this smart grinder:

-- “No flimsy hardware here, it all performs & appears like it will last for years.”
+- “No flimsy hardware here, it all performs & appears as it will last for years.”

 - “I’m very happy with this machine.
 Quiet compared to others.
 Grounds the beans consistently and quickly.
 You can adjust the amount and the strength of the coffee.”